Cartoon Network Studios: 2010s

 In 2014, CNS produced its first miniseries, Over the Garden Wall.
 The following year, Long Live the Royals was also premiered.
 In 2016, the studio produced two reboots based on The Powerpuff Girls and Ben 10 respectively.
 Also, the studio produced its first television series based on a series of online shorts, Mighty Magiswords.

-In 2017, after plans as old as 2002 for a film didn't materialize, Samurai Jack was revived for a fifth and final season, which the studio returned to produce for Adult Swim, to critical acclaim, concluding the series after its cancellation from Cartoon Network in 2004.
+In 2017, after plans as old as 2002 for a film did not materialize, Samurai Jack was revived for a fifth and final season, which the studio returned to produce for Adult Swim, to critical acclaim, concluding the series after its cancellation from Cartoon Network in 2004.
 Also this year, it was announced that CNS, in collaboration with Studio T, would produce the adult animated series Close Enough for TBS, created by Regular Show creator J. G. Quintel.

 In 2019, after handling a few episodes of Harvey Birdman, Attorney at Law, the second season of Black Dynamite, the above-mentioned fifth season of Samurai Jack and producing the above-mentioned television pilots Welcome to Eltingville, The Groovenians and Korgoth of Barbaria, CNS produced its first full program for Adult Swim: Primal, an adult animated series from Genndy Tartakovsky.
 The first five episodes were also packaged for a limited theatrical release as a feature film titled Primal: Tales of Savagery.

 CNS also began to produce content for parent company WarnerMedia's upcoming streaming service HBO Max, including Adventure Time: Distant Lands.
 After the failure of its planned animation block, Close Enough was also shifted from TBS to HBO Max.
 In the 2010s, the studio began to outgrow its original building, and began to rent space in other facilities in the Burbank Media Center district.